Most Healthy Foods in the World

 If you’re big on seafood, then salmon is one of the best fish to include in your diet.
 Although salmon can be brought in most countries, it is native to the North Atlantic and Pacific oceans.
 A trip around these areas would be incomplete without tasting some of the local fresh salmon.

-Salmon has many health benefits, these fish are a rich source of vitamin D and calcium.
+According to a Leawood, KS dentist, Salmon has many health benefits, these fish are a rich source of vitamin D and calcium.
 They help strengthen bones and teeth.
 96% of enamel is made of organic elements like calcium and phosphate, without which the tooth would have no value.

 Onion is a surprising tooth-friendly food item and one you might not think would make our list.
 Onion is believed to have originated in Central Asia, however, it is widely used all over the continent/world.
 Visit countries like India and you will be treated to some delicious dishes containing onions.